Early Life

 Philanthropy

-In March 2020, Scheinberg and his family founded The Scheinberg Relief Fund, which allocated $50 million to support COVID-19 relief efforts.
-Scheinberg also has a passion for conservation and animal welfare, supporting initiatives such as the Wildlife Ranger Challenge.
+In 2020, Scheinberg and his family founded The Scheinberg Relief Fund, committing $50 million to support communities where the family has a business or personal presence.
+The fund focuses on crisis response, mental health, conservation, and animal welfare, and is involved in initiatives in the Americas and Southern Africa.